Sun Valley HS Band – Frequently Asked Questions (updated April 2020)

 ROTC and Band would take up four of your eight courses your freshman year.
 In order to make it work in your schedule you may need to delay taking PE until your sophomore year.
 Please be sure to contact Mr. Reynolds so that he can be in communication with the guidance department and ROTC instructors.

 Will taking band keep me from being able to take Honors and/or Advanced Placement Classes?
-There may come a time, usually in your junior or senior year, that an Honors or AP level class gets scheduled the same period that band meets.
+There may come a time that an Honors or AP level class gets scheduled the same period that band meets.
 In these cases you will need to weigh one over the other.
 If a student wishes to study a particular field in college, and wants to be sure they have a specific class, then they may have to drop band a semester in order to take that class they want.
 Sometimes a student WANTS a class, but doesn’t HAVE to have it, meaning it is not a requirement for graduation.
 It is in these cases that a student has to determine which class they would most like to have.
+Always discuss potential conflicts with Mr. Reynolds.

 There are students who graduate from Sun Valley HS every year who have remained in band every semester they have been in high school.
-Many have graduated with honors, and have gone on to prestigious colleges and universities.
-Previous Sun Valley band students who stayed in the program all four years of high school (including all 8 semesters) are now, or have been, in school at Appalachian, Catawba, Elon, Wingate, Duke, UNC-Chapel Hill, UNC-Greensboro, Western Carolina, East Carolina, Furman, Clemson, NC State, UNC-Wilmington, UNC-Asheville, and UNC-Charlotte just to name a few!
+Many have graduated with honors.
+Previous Sun Valley band students who stayed in the program all four years of high school (including all 8 semesters) are now, or have been, in school at Appalachian, Catawba, Elon, Wingate, Duke, UNC-Chapel Hill, UNC-Greensboro, Wake Forest, Western Carolina, East Carolina, Furman, Clemson, NC State, UNC-Wilmington, UNC-Asheville, and UNC-Charlotte just to name a few!
 Colleges look for students who are committed and follow through with their high school activities.
 Band is a wonderful way to show that commitment!
+Many colleges also offer scholarships for musicians, even if you are not majoring in music.

 What leadership opportunities are there in band?
-There are numerous ways in which a student can take an active role in band.
+There are a two ways in which a student can take an active leadership role in band.
 We have a Band Council and our Leadership Team for Marching Band.

-Do I still have to complete a practice journal in high school?
-No. Practice journals are used in the middle school to help you establish a regular practice routine, and help ensure proper progress.
+Do I still have to complete a practice journal or practice assignments in high school?
+Not regularly.
 Students are expected to still practice at home, but your evaluation will take place in your playing tests….then I can usually tell if you have practiced enough at home!
+Assessments are sometimes done in person in class, audio or video submission through Canvas, or recorded live at school in a separate room.

 What are the benefits of taking band in high school?
 One of the biggest advantages of participating in high school band is that there are ready-made friends the first day of school.
 Marching Band will also introduce you to upperclassmen at the high school that will become your friends immediately, and will help make your transition a smooth one.
 Band is also one of those classes where you pretty much already know what to expect.
 This leaves you time to concentrate on other classes that will be new to you.